 The Tony Grampsas Youth Services (TGYS) Program is a statutory program providing funding to local organizations that work with youth and their families through programs designed to prevent youth crime and violence, and child abuse and neglect.
 TGYS is defined and guided by Colorado Revised Statutes (C.R.S.)
 26-6.8-101 through 106.
 Follow this link to read the statute and learn more about TGYS: Colorado Revised Statutes.

 TGYS runs on a three-year funding cycle, and is currently in year one of the cycle.
-Funds for the 2014-2015 state fiscal year are allocated to TGYS from Master Tobacco Settlement Dollars, the State of Colorado General Fund, and the Marijuana Tax Cash Fund.
-This year, TGYS will provide funding to 42 lead agencies, supporting over 70 local community organizations through multi-agency and intermediary-agency partnerships.
-TGYS also recently awarded funding to 21 additional agencies through the Marijuana Tax Cash Fund for the prevention of youth marijuana use.
-Please see the announcement above for the agencies awarded this funding.
+Funds for the 2014-15 state fiscal year are allocated to TGYS from Master Tobacco Settlement Dollars, the State of Colorado General Fund, and the Marijuana Tax Cash Fund.
+This year, TGYS will provide funding to 64 lead grantee agencies, supporting over 100 local community organizations through multi-agency and intermediary-agency partnerships.

 Click on the following link for descriptions of current TGYS Grantee Programs: